reclosedev/async_gui/README.rst

 async_gui
 ---------------

-``async_gui`` is a library for make use of threads in GUI applications simpler.
+``async_gui`` is a library aimed to make use of threads in GUI applications simpler.
-It inspired by PyCon talk
+It's inspired by PyCon talk
 `Using futures for async GUI programming in Python 3.3 <http://pyvideo.org/video/1762/using-futures-for-async-gui-programming-in-python>`_ and `tornado <https://github.com/facebook/tornado>`_ ``@gen.engine`` implementation.